brickpop/boilerjs/README.md

 	  }
 	})

-From now on, any Angular controller where we inject the ```API``` service, we will be able to invoke the new API like this:
+From now on, any Angular controller where the ```API``` service is injected, will allow us to invoke the new server call like this:

 	app.controller('ListCtrl', function($scope, API, DATA) {